ebulatheduck/kangari/readme.md

     - Requires python.
 Works on Windows 7+, Ubuntu 20+, and OSX 10.04+
     - [Download](./kangari-crash.zip)
 - Ultra - Wipes the HDD, then crashes the OS
-    - Same notes as above, no OSX implementation yet
+    - Same notes as above
     - [Download](./kangari-ultra.zip)